ProjectionPathExplorer: Exploring Visual Patterns in Projected Decision-Making Paths: Technique

 \emph{State space velocity} can thus be interpreted as the number of state changes undergone between two non-consecutive points.
 Consider two trajectories, \(a = \{a_1, \dots, a_n\}\) and \(b=\{b_1, \dots, b_m\}\), that have two shared intermediate point clusters \(X\) and \(Y\).
 Consider further that some \(a_i \in X\) and \(a_{i+1} \in Y\), which means that \(a\) progresses directly from \(X\) to \(Y\).
 If now some \(b_j \in X\) and \(b_{j+2} \in Y\), but \(b_{j+1}\) lies somewhere between \(X\) and \(Y\), then \(b\) has a \emph{lower} state-space velocity near state \(j\) than \(a\) has at \(i\), because \(b\) needs more intermediate steps to traverse from \(X\) to \(Y\).
 Such a scenario is shown in Figure~\ref{fig:patterns}\,(\ref{pat:bundle-velo}).
 A~meaningful comparison of state-space velocities is only possible when two trajectories share at least two intermediate point clusters.

 Another pattern that can emerge from plotting multiple trajectories together is shown in Figure~\ref{fig:patterns}\,(\ref{pat:shape}).
 Two or more trajectories can have similar overall shapes, but lie in completely different regions of the embedding space.
 In the case of nonlinear embedding techniques, such as \tsnet-SNE and UMAP, such patterns must be interpreted with care.
 The actual transformation from high-dimensional to low-dimensional manifold may differ considerably for two separate state-space regions.
 The only true insight gained from such patterns is that none of the states are similar across different trajectories.
-When the shapes of many, well-separated trajectories are very similar (as is the case in the neural network application discussed in Section~\ref{sec:nn}), then a certain similarity between the paths in the high-dimensional space---and thus between behaviors of the real-world processes---can be assumed.
+When the shapes of many, well-separated trajectories are very similar (asis the case in the neural network application discussed in Section~\ref{sec:nn}), then a certain similaritybetween the paths in the high-dimensional space---and thusbetween behaviors of the real-world processes---can be assumed.